Al-Zahrawi: On Surgery and Instruments

 In urology, al-Zahrawi wrote about taking stones out of the bladder.
-By inventing a new instrument, an early form of the lithotrite which he called "Michaab", he was able to crush the stone inside the bladder without the need for a surgical incision.
+By inventing a new instrument, an early form of the lithotrite which he called michaab, he was able to crush the stone inside the bladder without the need for a surgical incision.
 His technique was important for the development of lithotomy, and an improvement over the existing techniques in Europe which caused severe pain for the patient, and came with high death rates.

 In dentistry and periodontics, al-Zahrawi had the most significant contribution out of all Muslim physicians, and his book contained the earliest illustrations of dental instruments.
 He was known to use gold and silver wires to ligate loosened teeth, and has been credited as the first to use replantation in the history of dentistry.
 He also invented instruments to scale the calculus from the teeth, a procedure he recommended as a prevention from periodontal disease.

 Al-Zahrawi introduced over 200 surgical instruments, which include, among others, different kinds of scalpels, retractors, curettes, pincers, specula, and also instruments designed for his favoured techniques of cauterization and ligature.
 He also invented hooks with a double tip for use in surgery.
 Many of these instruments were never used before by any previous surgeons.

 His use of catgut for internal stitching is still practised in modern surgery.
-The catgut appears to be the only natural substance capable of dissolving and is acceptable by the body.
-An observation Al-Zahrawi discovered after his monkey ate the strings of his oud.
+Catgut appears to be the only natural substance capable of dissolving and is acceptable by the body, an observation Al-Zahrawi discovered after his monkey ate the strings of his oud.
 Al-Zahrawi also invented the forceps for extracting a dead fetus, as illustrated in the Kitab al-Tasrif.